RLX Technology Inc. (RLX) Stock: Evaluating the Market Performance

-The price-to-earnings ratio for RLX Technology Inc. (NYSE: RLX) is 18.46x, which is above its average ratio.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for RLX Technology Inc. (NYSE: RLX) is 18.01x, which is above its average ratio.

 Click Here to Download the FREE Report.